 Whether your school has a dedicated facilities manager, a board of trustees or admin staff that take control of this important task, its vital to put together a planning guide for maintaining school facilities.
 This will ensure that everything is covered and looked after sufficiently, leaving no room for error.

-On top of this, schools have a duty of care to all of their staff and students, and must ensure a certain level of health and safety standards at all times.
+However, financial concerns should not be at the forefront of your decisions, as schools have a duty of care to all of their staff and students, and must ensure a certain level of health and safety standards at all times.
 Complying with the relevant health and safety laws is a large part of a school’s maintenance plan, and should include a full site survey as well as risk assessments.

 Ezine Articles have a great piece on the importance of school maintenance, elaborating on how vital the upkeep of facilities is in an educational setting.

-It’s a good idea to produce a thorough list of the facilities that require maintenance within your school.
-This way, you can ensure that nothing is missed.
+It’s a good idea to produce a thorough list of the facilities that require maintenance within your school as it helps to ensure that nothing is missed.
 Of course, there will be various facilities that need daily or weekly maintenance and others that require periodic checks – some of which we have listed below.
-To ascertain which facility falls into which category, you should complete a facilities audit and create a checklist or spreadsheet.
+To determine which facility falls into which category, you should complete a facilities audit and create a checklist or spreadsheet.
 Take a look at this handy checklist for school premises maintenance from School Leaders – something like this is perfect, to make sure that nothing is missed and you’re covering every aspect of your school setting effectively.

 - Electrical testing – This is vital and falls into the health and safety compliance we mentioned earlier.
 All electrical equipment will need to be professionally PAT tested to ensure that it is safe for everyone inside the building.
 Take a look at pat.org to find out more about electrical testing, and how often this should occur in schools.

-- General Repairs – From time to time, it’s inevitable that you will need to carry out general repairs.
-If a fitting breaks or there is an issue with the school’s plumbing, outside companies will need to be called in.
+- General repairs – From time to time, it’s inevitable that you will need to carry out general repairs.
+If a fitting breaks or there is an issue with the school’s plumbing, external resources will be required.

-- Painting and Decorating – This is usually carried out during school holiday time, so pupils can come back to a freshly decorated setting, ready for the term ahead.
-Companies like Elegant Decorating can decorate ceilings, guttering, gyms, libraries and laboratories within schools – finding someone like this will mean that all of your school-specific painting & decorating maintenance needs will be covered.
+- Painting and decorating – This is usually carried out during school holiday time, so pupils can come back to a freshly decorated setting, ready for the term ahead.
+Companies like Elegant Decorating can decorate ceilings, guttering, gyms, libraries and laboratories within schools – finding someone like this will mean that all of your school-specific painting and decorating maintenance needs will be covered.